 Community living areas

 A community living area (CLA) is a small Aboriginal living area carved out from a pastoral lease.
-There are about 100 in the Territory.
-Here’s how they came to exist.
+There are approximately 100 in the Northern Territory.

-But if the land had been leased for a pastoral property (or for a mine or other purpose), it was impossible to claim it back.
+But land that had been leased for a pastoral property, or for a mine or similar purpose, it was impossible to claim it back.

 Governments compromise, CLAs emerge